huggingface/transformers/docs/source/add_new_model.rst

 -  How to run the tokenizer independently from the model?
 -  Trace one forward pass so that you know which classes and functions are required for a simple forward pass.
 Usually, you only have to reimplement those functions.
--  Be able to locate the important components of the model: Where is the model class?
-Are there submodel classes, *e.g.* EncoderModel, DecoderModel?
+-  Be able to locate the important components of the model: Where is the model's class?
+Are there model sub-classes, *e.g.* EncoderModel, DecoderModel?
 Where is the self-attention layer?
 Are there multiple different attention layers, *e.g.* *self-attention*, *cross-attention*...?
 -  How can you debug the model in the original environment of the repo?
-Do you have to set `print` statements, can you work with an interactive debugger like `ipdb`, or should you use an efficient IDE to debug the model, like PyCharm?
+Do you have to add `print` statements, can you work with an interactive debugger like `ipdb`, or should you use an efficient IDE to debug the model, like PyCharm?

-It is very important that before you start opening a PR in 🤗 Transformers that you can **efficiently** debug code in the original repository!
+It is very important that before you start the porting process, that you can **efficiently** debug code in the original repository!

-At this point, it is really up to you which debugging environment and strategy you prefer to debug the original model.
+At this point, it is really up to you which debugging environment and strategy you prefer to use to debug the original model.
 We strongly advise against setting up a costly GPU environment, but simply work on a CPU both when starting to dive into the original repository and also when starting to write the 🤗 Transformers implementation of the model.
-Only in the very end, when the model has already been successfully ported to 🤗 Transformers, one should verify that the model also works as expected on GPU.
+Only at the very end, when the model has already been successfully ported to 🤗 Transformers, one should verify that the model also works as expected on GPU.

 In general, there are two possible debugging environments for running the original model

--  `Jupyther notebooks <https://jupyter.org/>`_, *e.g.* the `google colab
+-  `Jupyter notebooks <https://jupyter.org/>`_, *e.g.* `google colab
    <https://colab.research.google.com/notebooks/intro.ipynb>`_
 -  Local python scripts.

-Jupiter notebooks have the advantage that they allow for cell-by-cell execution which can be helpful to better split logical components from one another and to have faster debugging cycles as intermediate results can be stored.
+Jupyter notebooks have the advantage that they allow for cell-by-cell execution which can be helpful to better split logical components from one another and to have faster debugging cycles as intermediate results can be stored.
 Also, notebooks are often easier to share with other contributors, which might be very helpful if you want to ask the Hugging Face team for help.
 If you are familiar with Jupiter notebooks, we strongly recommend you to work with them.